JonathonMifsud/tidytuesday/README.md

 </h1>

 <div align="center">
-This is a collection of data visualizations I created for Tidytuesday using the R package {ggplot2}.
+This is a collection of data visualizations I created for Tidytuesday using the Tidyverse collection of packages.

 [My Twitter](https://twitter.com/jonathon_mifsud)